sanneduinkerx/web-app-from-scratch-2021/README.md

 Things I want to add/change in the future:
 - Make web app more user friendly
+- refactor waterfall code to returning values
 - Loading state different in design and coding
+- A back link on detailpage to go back to search results from an artist
+- error and loading state called in api.js

 ## Sources 📚
 Used sources to make web application: